-MS is a progressive and unpredictable disease of the central nervous system that disrupts communication between the brain and other parts of the body.
+MS is a disease of the central nervous system that disrupts communication between the brain and other parts of the body.
 The severity of the disease and its symptoms vary from person to person.
 The cause of MS is unknown and although there are treatments that can slow disease progression, at this time there is no known cure.

 What It Is:

 MS is a chronic disease of the brain, spinal cord and optic nerves.
 Three factors appear to have an influence on developing MS: genetic predisposition, environmental factors such a geographical location, and a trigger, such a virus.

 How It Manifests:

 The “cable” of the nerve that connects one nerve cell with another, the axon, is coated with a substance made of protein and fat called myelin.
 This enhances the conduction of electricity down the axon.
 MS produces injury in the central nervous system when the immune system mistakenly attacks myelin.
 Areas of myelin damage are known as plaques, or lesions, and these eventually fill in with scar tissue.